poseidon-framework/poseidon-framework.github.io/trident.md

 `--minimal` allows for the creation of a minimal output package without `.bib` and `.janno`.
 This is especially useful for data analysis pipelines, where only the genotype data is required.
 Even more basic output comes with `--onlyGeno`, which means that only the genotype data is returned without any Poseidon package.

-`forge` has a an optional flag `--intersect`, that defines, if the genotype data from different packages should be merged with an **union** or an **intersect** operation.
-The default (if this option is not set) is to output the union of all SNPs, with genotypes defined as missing in samples from packages which do not have a SNP that is present in another package.
-With this option set, on the other hand, the forged dataset will typically have fewer SNPs, but less missingness.
+`forge` has a an optional flag `--intersect`, that defines, if the genotype data from different packages should be merged with a union or an intersect operation.
+See *Treatment of the genotype data while merging* above.

 `--intersect` also influences the automatic determination of the `snpSet` field in the POSEIDON.yml file for the resulting package.
 If the `snpSet`s of all input packages are identical, then the resulting package will just inherit this configuration.
 Otherwise `forge` applies the following pairwise merging logic: